ankitofficial00/Counter-App/README.md

 # Counter-App
-Counter App using the HTML ,CSS and Basic JS.
+Counter App using the HTML, Tailwind CSS  Framework and Basic JS.